Our Anti-Bullying Charter

-You can also talk to your Form Tutor, Year Leader, Mrs Peel or Mrs Mitchell in Student Support.
+You can also talk to your Form Tutor, Head of Learning, Learning Coach, Mrs Edgerton or Mrs Mitchell in Student Support.
 They will listen and be able to help you.

 I think my friend is being bullied.
 What should I do?

-If you are worried about a friend, you can help them by talking to your Form Tutor, Year Leader, Mrs Peel or Mrs Mitchell in Student Support or by emailing our anti-bullying support team – click here.
+If you are worried about a friend, you can help them by talking to your Form Tutor, Head of Learning, Learning Coach, Mrs Edgerton or Mrs Mitchell in Student Support.
 You are not being disloyal to your friend; it is important that you tell an adult so they can help.

 I think my child is being bullied.
 What should I do?

 You need to consider the evidence calmly.
 When your child is upset, it can be very easy to take things out of perspective.
 Is your child being bullied or is it just a ‘one-off’ argument with a friend?
-If the incident occurs with the same student on several occasions and is happening during school hours, then this is bullying and you need to contact the school.
-You can email our anti-bullying support team by clicking here or contact your child’s Year Leader by email, telephone or by writing a note in your child’s planner.
+If the incident occurs with the same student on several occasions and is happening during school hours, then this is bullying and you need to contact the Academy.
+You can contact your child’s Head of Learning or Learning Coach by email, telephone or by writing a note in your child’s planner.
 It would be helpful if you can gather as much information as possible from your child before contacting us (names, incidents, dates, witnesses etc) but don’t worry if you are not able to do this.
-All reports of bullying are taken seriously and are treated as urgent but please be aware that all Year Leaders have teaching commitments and will need time to investigate the allegations.
+All reports of bullying are taken seriously and are treated as urgent but please be aware that all Heads of Learning have teaching commitments and will need time to investigate the allegations.